profile picture

 Bio

 Hello!
-I am currently a fourth year PhD candidate in Columbia University’s Biological Sciences program.
+I am currently a fifth year PhD candidate in Columbia University’s Biological Sciences program.
 As an undergraduate at Tufts University I majored in Biochemistry and studied genomic instability while completing my senior thesis in Catherine Freudenreich's lab.
 My experience studying genes involved in safeguarding the integrity of our genome has inspired me to continue in this field of research now that I am at Columbia working in Lorraine Symington's lab.
 This research has broad applicability to the study of genetic disease including cancers and neurodegenerative diseases.
 Beyond work in the lab, I also had the opportunity to study Mandarin Chinese as an undergraduate which culminated with a semester abroad studying in Beijing.
 I also played the violin for several years and have enjoyed playing in school and community orchestras.
 Outside of my academic life I enjoy hiking, biking, and generally enjoying the great outdoors.

 Project ideas